syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Add Resource

-The notify listener will be triggered when the resources are added to the data source.
+If the resource is added in an underlying datasource, you can call the notifyListeners.

 {% tabs %}
 {% highlight dart hl_lines="6 7" %}